SimonDaNinja/youtube_rss/README.md

 The program also assumes that [mpv](https://github.com/mpv-player/mpv) and is installed in the environment.
-In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their (official website)[https://youtube-dl.org/], and at the time of this writing, the version in Ubuntu seems too old to work the way this project uses it).
+In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also needs to be installed (I use the latest version on their [official website](https://youtube-dl.org/), and at the time of this writing, the version in Ubuntu seems too old to work the way this project uses it).